JFritzle/Mapsforge-for-QMapShack/README.md

 * Built-in world map
 Since the built-in [Mapsforge world map](https://download.mapsforge.org/maps/world/world.map) only shows the coastline, it only serves as a rough overview.
 Due to map's low resolution, coastlines show inaccurate at high resolution.
 Because the Mapsforge renderer prefers land on the world map to sea on the selected detailed local map, it may be advisable to disable the built-in world map when rendering coastal regions at high resolution.
 * Hillshading
-  * When selecting "Hillshading on map", Mapsforge's algorithm renders map and hillshading in one single step.
+  * When selecting "Hillshading on map", map and hillshading are rendered  into one single map.
 Flat area gets a medium shade of gray, while slopes get a darker or a brighter shade of gray depending on the angle of incidence of light.
 Thus map has a shade of gray everywhere.
 Activate QMapShack's map "Mapsforge Map" if "Hillshading on map" was selected.
 Same result can be achieved faster by not enabling hillshading in graphical user interface but enabling QMapShack's built-in hillshading.
-  * When selecting "Hillshading as map", Mapsforge's algorithm renders map and hillshading in two steps.
-Post-processing in step two, gray value of flat area gets mapped to full transparency, darker gray values get mapped to transparency levels of black, brighter gray values get mapped to transparency levels of white.
-Hillshading map as alpha-transparent overlay from step two finally gets composed with map from step one.
+  * When selecting "Hillshading as map", map and hillshading are rendered as two separate maps.
+Post-processing hillshading, gray value of flat area gets mapped to full transparency, darker gray values get mapped to transparency levels of black, brighter gray values get mapped to transparency levels of white.
 Thus the flatter the area, the more the original colors of the map shine through.
+Finally, hillshading can be used as an alpha-transparent overlay for any map.
 [OpenTopoMap](https://opentopomap.org) uses this same hillshading technique.
 Activate <ins>first</ins> QMapShack's maps "Mapsforge Map" <ins>and second</ins> "Mapsforge Hillshading" if "Hillshading as map" was selected.
 Former shows map tiles without hillshading, latter shows hillshading as alpha-transparent overlay.
 Map "Mapsforge Hillshading" can also be used as overlay for other maps not containing hillshading, e.g. OpenStreetMap.
 Same result can not be achieved by QMapShack's built-in hillshading
 * If QMapShack is showing rendered Mapsforge map a bit blurry, then within QMapShack